AmazingAmpharos/OoT-Randomizer/README.md

 * Added more Plando unittests.

 #### Bug Fixes
-* Minor stability fix in Plando
+* Minor stability fix in Plando.
 * Spoilers for plando'd seeds now correctly show the tricks enabled for the seed.
 * Plando no longer occasionally attempts to place an item on a location where it's not allowed.
 * Plando starting items and items set in specific locations now count toward the pool allocation.
 (Starting items are replaced with junk.)